 Establish a cycle with progesterone cream

-To help your body create a cycle including menstruation and ovulationn, use progesterone cream on day 12 of cycle and continue until day 26.
+To help your body create a cycle including menstruation and ovulation, use progesterone cream on day 14 of your cycle and continue until day 26.
 By stopping on day 26 your progesterone levels will drop, helping to start your menstrual cycle.
-If your cycle does not start, just treat your cycle like you are having one and start again on day 12.
+If your cycle does not start, just treat your cycle like you are having one and start again on day 14.
 It is best to use a calendar so you can keep track of everything.
 After 3 or so months it is suggested to take a break for 1 month so you can see if your cycle has jump started itself.

 If you have endometriosis, Dr. John Lee recommends using progesterone from days 8 to 26 of your cycle, to reduce the effects of estrogen on the body (estrogen stimulates endometrial growth).
 Take a short week off to refresh your receptor sites.
-He has had success with this controlling symptoms within six months.
-Once the outbreaks of endometriosis are tolerable reduce the usage to days 12 till menstrual cycle.
+He has had success with controlling symptoms within six months.
+Once the outbreaks of endometriosis are tolerable reduce the usage to day 14 until your menstrual cycle begins.

 Progesterone Use During Pregnancy

 Natural progesterone is safe to use during pregnancy with the consent of your doctor or midwife and may likely prevent many first trimester miscarriages that are due to low progesterone, but should be used with caution when nursing as it may stop lactation.

 In the first trimester of pregnancy progesterone production is the sole responsibility of the ovaries, but they often fail to produce sufficient levels to maintain the pregnancy.
 By the second trimester, the placenta itself is responsible for producing progesterone, and it hikes the level of this hormone to 486% higher than the non-pregnant norm.